stack/Structure/README.markdown

 ## Using Statements

 Binding values to parameters is done via the `bind(index:, value:)` and `bind(key:, value:)` methods.
 The former is for binding to the index of the parameter.
 The latter is used to bind to the parameter name, minus the prefix.
-The value is Bindable, which is a protocol that currently wraps the Double, Int, Int64, and String types.
+The value is Bindable, which is a protocol that currently wraps the Double, Int, Int64, NSData, and String types.
 The Bindable values are optional, which allows the setting of `NULL` for a value.
 Remember: SQLite parameter indexes start with 1, not 0.

 To perform a Statement that does not return rows, use the `perform(statement:)` method on the Structure object.
 To perform a Statement that does return rows, use the `perform(statement:, rowCallback:)` method.
 For each row returned, a Row object will be provided, which allows subscript access to the values.
 The type to access the subscript must be explicit, meaning the following is not valid.

 ```swift
     let value = row[0]